2025 Florida State Tax Deadlines

 C Corporation tax considerations

-C Corporations in Florida benefit from no State corporate income tax.
-However, they may be subject to other business taxes depending on their activities.
+C Corporations may also be subject to other Florida business taxes depending on their activities, including:

 - Sales and use tax on taxable transactions